 - Student services (registration services, counselors, campus guides)

 - Research (lab support, grant coordination)

-- Skilled trades and maintenance (warehouse, drivers, custodians)
+- Trades and light industrial (warehouse, drivers, custodians)

 - Leadership (management and administration)